 🚆 Marple Train Station is around a 5 minute drive.

 Sounds of the City is the beloved summer series that takes over Castlefield Bowl in Manchester city centre every year.
 There’s always a cracking line up with local artists and world-renowned ones ecstatic to play, and this year is no exception.
-Headliners include Hacienda Classical, Avril Lavigne and Jungle, all of which will certainly pack out the heart of the industrial area of Castlefield with adoring Mancs.
+Headliners include Hacienda Classical, Elbow and Bloc Party, all of which will certainly pack out the heart of the industrial area of Castlefield with adoring Mancs.

 The setting is always beautiful, set up on the cobbles under the shadow of the viaduct, with the stage elevated above the leg of the canal that houses local boats in the Bowl.
 There’s absolutely no better feeling for a Manchester music fan than standing in Castlefield Bowl with the sun shining, pint in hand, canopy looming, and the best musicians around serenading.